 For any given wedding, I shoot approximately 1000-3000 photos give or take.
 Those are culled to a more reasonable number, usually in the 300-800 range, all of which are edited and delivered.
-For Engagements, approximately 400-700 photos is culled down to 50-100 images.
+For engagements, approximately 400-700 photos are culled down to 50-100 images.

 When Will We Receive Our Photos?